 Online Master’s in Communication Programs in Florida

-Currently three in-state universities in Florida offer online program options for students.
+Currently four in-state universities in Florida offer online program options for students.
 Online programs maybe ideal for students who do not live near a campus-based program and do not want to relocate for graduate school.
 They are also an option for students who cannot commute to campus on a regular basis due to either personal or professional reasons.

 The University of Florida’s College of Journalism and Communications offers an Online Master of Arts in Mass Communication with specializations in Audience Analytics, Digital Strategy, Global Strategic Communication, Political Communication, Public Interest Communication, Public Relations, Social Media, and Web Design.
 This program is distinct from the University of Florida’s on-campus Master of Arts in Mass Communication in that it has different specialization options.